dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/server.md

 :::moniker range="< aspnetcore-6.0"

-Blazor Server apps use ASP.NET Core SignalR to communicate with the browser.
-[SignalR's hosting and scaling conditions](xref:signalr/publish-to-azure-web-app) apply to Blazor Server apps.
+Server-side apps use ASP.NET Core SignalR to communicate with the browser.
+[SignalR's hosting and scaling conditions](xref:signalr/publish-to-azure-web-app) apply to server-side apps.

 Blazor works best when using WebSockets as the SignalR transport due to lower latency, reliability, and [security](xref:signalr/security).
 Long Polling is used by SignalR when WebSockets isn't available or when the app is explicitly configured to use Long Polling.
 When deploying to Azure App Service, configure the app to use WebSockets in the Azure portal settings for the service.
 For details on configuring the app for Azure App Service, see the [SignalR publishing guidelines](xref:signalr/publish-to-azure-web-app).